bgermeys/coursera-getting-and-cleaning-data/README.md

 ## Course Project

-This repository contains my work for the course project for the Coursera course "Getting and Cleaning data", part of the Data Science specialization.
+This repository contains my work for the course project for the Coursera course "Getting and Cleaning data" (https://class.coursera.org/getdata-006), part of the Data Science specialization.
 The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.

 You should create one R script called run_analysis.R that does the following.
 1. Merges the training and the test sets to create one data set.